Fettuccine pasta with octopus and porcini mushroom sauce

 - Protein g 30.3

 - Fats g 8.3

 - of which saturated fat g 1.94

 - Fiber g 6

 - Cook time: 80 min

 - Cost: High

 We are used to the combination of land and sea, which is always delicious!
 Today we want to tempt you with another experiment: fettuccine with octopus and porcini mushroom sauce.
 The fleshiest mushrooms meet the King of the seas for a first course with a strong character, rustic flavor, and satisfying taste.
-The tomato perini sauce flavored with octopus and porcini mushrooms, along with the aromas of laurel and thyme, will be so irresistible that you will have everyone on a line to have some more!
-Fettuccine with octopus and porcini mushroom sauce is a real delicacy to serve for your autumn lunches.
+The plum tomato sauce flavored with octopus and porcini mushrooms, along with the aromas of laurel and thyme, will be so irresistible that you will have your dining companions scraping the bottom of the pan!
+Fettuccine with octopus and porcini mushroom sauce is a real delicacy to serve in the fall.